Why are Interpreting and Translation Services Important During COVID-19?

 Initially, translators saw a huge rise in demand at the start of the pandemic and there is also a growing demand for interpreting requests during this global pandemic.

-• The WHO are releasing daily updates on COVID-19 research which must be accurately translated into different languages before being released
+• The WHO releases daily COVID-19 research updates which must be accurately translated into different languages before release

 • Specialist medical translators are translating medical research for healthcare providers around the world

 • Many countries are working towards creating a COVID-19 vaccine and any updates must be shared globally